readthedocs/sphinx-hoverxref/docs/configuration.rst

 The default settings should be enough for most of the cases.
 For more specific use cases, you can customize these configuration options in your ``conf.py`` file.

+.. contents:: Table of contents
+   :local:
+   :backlinks: none
+   :depth: 1

 General settings
 ----------------

+These settings are global and have effect on both, tooltips and modal dialogues.

 .. confval:: hoverxref_type